jdtsmith/autoftp/README.md

 % autoftp host.local -p '*.mpy' -s '*.py, mpy-cross' -k '*.mpy'
 ```

-which would auto-compile `.py` files into `.mpy` files and upload them.
+which would auto-compile `.py` files into `.mpy` files and upload them, deleting locally afterwards.

 N.B.
-If the files to process are _also_ being uploaded to the host, ensure your processing script does _not_ update the processed file itself, or endless loops will commence.
+If the files being created or modified by a `-s` script are _also_ being uploaded to the host, you must take care to prevent endless loops from commencing (e.g. by placing the script output files in a directory excluded using `-x`).
 Script processing occurs before upload.

 ## Questions